Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/Module_02.md

 #### Task 1: Deploy an Azure VM running `Windows Server 2016 Datacenter` into an availability set by using the Azure portal

 Deploy below VM with an availability set, in a new resouce group called `az1000301-RG`.
+Hint: To get the `[smalldisk]` version, you need deploy the *Windows Server* via the Marketplace.

   - Virtual machine
     - Name: `az1000301-vm0`